weeravit/task-management/README.md

 # Task Management Application

 ## Description
 The purpose of this assignment is to show how to use Jetpack Compose.
+[Download APK](https://github.com/weeravit/task-management/releases/download/v1.0/app-release.apk)

 ## Features
 - [x] Task list by status (todo, doing, done)